 Singapore sends Turkish Airlines flight home empty after coronavirus case

-A Turkish Airlines aircraft was flown back to Istanbul without any passengers on board on Thursday on orders from authorities in Singapore after a passenger who had arrived on the same plane on Tuesday tested positive for coronavirus.
+A Turkish Airlines aircraft was flown back to Istanbul with no passengers on board on Thursday on orders from Singapore authorities after a passenger who had arrived on the same plane on Tuesday tested positive for coronavirus.

+The infected passenger was a French national traveling from London to Singapore, Turkish Health Minister Fahrettin Koca said, and the plane's crew would be held in quarantine for 14 days as a precaution.
+A Turkish aviation official told Reuters earlier that there were 143 passengers, three pilots and 10 crew members aboard the flight to Singapore.
+Last month, Nigeria said its first case of the virus entered the country on a Turkish Airlines flight from Istanbul when a man traveling from Italy landed in Lagos.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)